Digital Monster: Device operation

 The original Digimon Device has three buttons and one reset button, located to the right of the screen.
 The top "A" button scrolls through the icons and options on the screens.
 The middle "B" button activates the selected function.
 The bottom "C" button cancels out whatever is on the screen.
 Additionally, Pressing "A" and "C" simultaneously toggles the sound, which mutes or unmutes the device.
 The reset button could only be pressed with a pen or other sharp object.

 There is a metal contact on the edge of the device.
 Two Digimon Devices can send its Digimon to battle each other by aligning the metal contacts to come into contact with each other.

 Changes for US market

-When the product brought to the US, elements such as the "Megalithic Mainframe" were added to soften the concept of death (thus Digimon cannot die, but instead return to a fictional world).
+When the product was brought to the US, elements such as the "Megalithic Mainframe" were added to soften the concept of death (thus Digimon cannot die, but instead return to a fictional world).
 Devimon was renamed Darkmon and Monzaemon was renamed Teddymon.
 These names were never used in the franchise again, as the games and anime would use Devimon and Monzaemon.